Content Restrictions and Requirements For Publishing Games In China (2020)

 Beginning July 2016, all games published in China (mobile or otherwise) must go through a licensing and approval process with the National Press and Publication Administration (NPPA) – formerly the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT).

 Note: In older documents, SAPPRFT was called the General Administration of Press and Publication (GAPP), as this agency was later merged with the State Administration of Radio, Film and Television to form the SAPPRFT.
 It is was also sometimes referred to as the General Administration of Press, Publication, Radio, Film and Television (GAPPRFT).
-Now, after a split, the agency’s name is the National Press and Publication Administration (NPPA).
+Later, the agency was split into the National Press and Publication Administration (NPPA) and the National Radio and Television Administration (NRTA).
+The NPPA now handles game licenses.

 Another agency to note is the Cyberspace Administration of China (CAC), formed in 2014.
 The CAC is the primary regulator, censor and policymaker for China’s internet industry, and primarily oversees websites, e-commerce, search engines, and apps.